 - Year 5 - 1 pound

 For example, if you are 5'10" and only 130 pounds you have the potential to add more muscle than this.
 Why?
-Because your body isn't carry around a "normal" amount of muscle mass.
-It's underweight.
+Because your body is not carrying around a "normal" amount of muscle mass.
+It is underweight.
 Therefore, you may gain 20 to 30 pounds of size before these numbers apply to you.

 Remember that this size isn't just muscle.
 It includes skin, bone, etc.

 How much muscle can a woman expect to gain over the course of the same 5 years?
 Good question.
-There isn't much research on this subject.
+There is not much research on this subject.

-For the average woman I would say that a 12 pound muscle gain over the course of four to five years is substantial and reasonable.
-I would also add that most woman don't want more muscle mass than this anyway.
+For the average woman, I would say that a 12-pound muscle gain over the course of four to five years is substantial and reasonable.
+I would also add that most woman do not want more muscle mass than this anyway.
 Even a 5 to 8 pound addition would make the average female look fit, firm, and sexy.

 Breaking this down over a five year period, reasonable goals might be: